Emerging Concerns Part 3 – Community

 We feel that we are, so to speak, on the outside of the Bible world, looking in… The sense of remoteness is an illusion which springs from seeking the link between our situation and that of the various Bible characters in the wrong place… epoch, culture, etc… The link between them and us is not found at that level.
 The link is God Himself.
 For the God with whom they had to do is the same God with whom we have to do. – J. I. Packer, Knowing God

 This is not to say that culture has no impact on understanding scripture.
 Yes, study the traditions, social structures, classes, national structures, trade, tools, etc. Knowing these will bring you further into the experience of the bible world so you can further feel and understand what the bible characters were going through.
 I believe knowledge of the cultures and original languages will add to your understanding but I do not believe it will ever turn the meaning around 180 degrees or even 90 degrees for that matter.
 It may skew it slightly but for all intents and purposes what God wants us to learn we can get from a good, honest translation of the bible.
 In the original language and the translation a verb is still a verb and a noun is still a noun they do not become something other-worldly.
-There are some variations in word forms but nothing that still can’t express the basic idea God wants to communicate.
+There are some variations in word forms but nothing that still can’t express the ideas God wants to communicate.
 When God created Adam he was able to name all the animals God brought before him.
 Scripture shows us that God created language.
 The Tower of Babel shows us that God confused language and Pentecost shows us that language is not a barrier to God’s communication.

 In the next article I will address the post-modern and emergent role of community and how you may see it presented.
 I have kept from naming names and quoting anyone directly.
 The reason for this is I don’t want to focus on particular Christian leaders that are bringing post-modernism into the church but on the principles so that you might be able to identify the ideas that are a concern and not just look out for certain individuals.